apify/actor-whitepaper/pages/DATASET_SCHEMA.md

     "title": "Eshop products",
     "description": "Dataset containing the whole product catalog including prices and stock availability.",

-    // Define a JSON schema for the dataset fields, including their type, description, etc.
+    // A JSON schema describing the dataset fields, with our extensions including description.
+    // TODO: maybe call this field "jsonSchema" or "schema" ?
     "fields": {
         "type": "object",
         "properties": {